What is a Budget Manual? – Meaning and definition

 • Introduction and a brief explanation of the objects, benefits and principles of budgetary control.

-• Organisations chart giving the of different personnel with full explanations of the duties of each to operating system and preparation of departmental budgets.
+• Organisations chart giving the of different personnel with full explanations of the duties of each to the operating system and preparation of departmental budgets.

-• A statement showing the responsibilities and of authorities given to each manager for approval of the budget, showing and all other forms and documents which authorise for approval money.
+• A statement showing the responsibilities and of authorities given to each manager for approval of the budget, showing all other forms and documents which authorise for approval money.
 The authority for granting approval must be clearly stated.

 • The entire process budgeting program including the timetable for periodical reporting.
 A schedule should be drawn for this.